 Compared to other brands

-- Diverse headphone lineup: Audio-Technica has a vast lineup of headphones geared towards different types of listeners.
-They make professional closed and open back models.
-As well as, well-rounded, all-purpose headphones for everyday use.
+- Diverse Headphone Lineup.
+Audio-Technica has a vast lineup of headphones geared towards different types of listeners.
+They make professional closed and open back model, as well as well-rounded, all-purpose headphones for everyday use.

-- Weak noise isolation: Although, Audio-Technica has a Noise Canceling series their models are comparatively less isolating than other similarly designed headphones in the same price range.
+- Weak Noise Isolation.
+Although Audio-Technica has a Noise Cancelling series, their models are comparatively less isolating than other similarly designed headphones in the same price range.

 Overall, Audio-Technica offers a broad variety of headphones and models.
-They're an affordable brand that still delivers in the sound department.
-The ATH-M series being especially popular for their stellar audio quality and comparatively low price.
-They might not have the best build quality, and most of their noise canceling headphones are a little weak in isolation, but the sheer variety and audio fidelity of some models in their lineup make them a reputable and often recommended brand.
+They're an affordable brand that still delivers in the sound department, the ATH-M series being especially popular for their stellar audio quality and comparatively low price.
+They might not have the best build quality, and most of Audio Technica noise cancelling headphones are a little weak in isolation, but the sheer variety and audio fidelity of some models in their lineup make them a reputable and often recommended brand.

-Audio-Technica's diverse lineup ensures that you will find a headphone to suit your listening habits and preferences.
+Audio-Technica's diverse lineup ensures that you will find a pair of headphones to suit your listening habits and preferences.
 We have yet to review some of the series in their vast lineup, but below are the typical use cases for the different model names.